myjobrajesh/laravel-news/readme.md

 - Newsstand web application available for general public use.

     Users could see the news highlights.
-Latest 10 news only.
+Latest news.
     Upon clicking an article highlight, the user is able to view a complete article.
     The user is able to download a PDF file of the displayed news article.

 - A News RSS feed service

-    An RSS feed can be subscribed to, which includes latest 10 news articles.
+    An RSS feed can be subscribed to, which includes latest news articles.